ahmed1eid/AqarTech/README.md

 ## 💡 Notes

-* تأكد من إضافة الملفات السرية زي `.env` إلى `.gitignore` دائماً.
+* Always make sure to add sensitive files like `.env` to `.gitignore`.
-* للرفع (Deploy): يمكنك رفع الـ backend على Render أو Railway، والـ frontend على Vercel بسهولة.
+* **Deployment:** You can easily deploy the backend on Render or Railway, and the frontend on Vercel.